Thrasher-Software/pokerogue/ADDING_POKEMON_GUIDE.md

 - [ ] All sprite assets created
 - [ ] Atlas files regenerated

-## Advanced Configuration

-### Custom Forms
-For Pokémon with multiple forms, add form definitions in the species constructor.

-### Evolution Chains
-Add evolution data in `src/data/balance/pokemon-evolutions.ts`.

-### Type Effectiveness
-Custom type interactions can be added in the type effectiveness system.

-### Custom Abilities
-New abilities can be defined in the abilities system.

 ## Testing Checklist

 - [ ] Pokémon appears in starter selection